CodeGTDLearn/flutter-shoppingapp/README.md

 </details>

 ## About The Project
-Shopping App n Flutter is a concept proof of a Shopping App in Flutter.
-The focus of this app is to apply fundamentals concepts from Flutter Architecture, such as state management, firebase authentication, serverless with firebase, dependency injection etc...
+Shopping App in Flutter is a concept proof of a Shopping App in Flutter.
+The focus of this app is to apply fundamental concepts from Flutter Architecture, such as state management, firebase authentication, firebase Realtime Database, dependency management, route management , etc...

 ## Getting Started
 Flutter framework is a pretty new tool in the development world.
-Even though its has Google as its provider, this framework should be explored and tested before to be used in actual projects.
-Hence, the purpouse of this project is test, study, apply, explore Flutter as a definitive crossplatform development strategy.
+Even though it has Google as its provider, this framework should be explored and tested before to be used in actual projects .
+Hence, the purpose of this project is test, study, apply, explore Flutter as a definitive crossplatform and crossdevice development strategy.

-## Project Sectors
+## Initial Project Sectors
 1. Shop/Overview
 2. Cart
 3. Orders